euphoria3k/gary-knowles-gatsby/src/pages/index.md

     Safe work, even the plastering and you receive just the one bill at the end of the install.
 No paper trail of different invoices & bills etc just the one to cover all.
-I have been project managing kitchen refurbishment installations now for over 10 years and have some of the best tradesmen in the business at my service.
+I have been project managing kitchen refurbishment installations now for over 15 years and have some of the best tradesmen in the business at my service.

+    Each and every installation is treated with the upmost respect and care that it deserves, that you deserve.
   heading: Our Services
   service:
     - title: |